-The complexity of state acceptance of digital mortgage closings can make it hard for lenders to get started.
+State acceptance of digital mortgage closings is complex and can make it hard for lenders to feel comfortable with the change to eClose.
 Navigating the variety of federal, state, and local laws and regulations governing digital closings is time-consuming and confusing.
 Yet, it’s critical for lenders to understand where they can execute digital closings in order to remain compliant.

-In this post, we break down the complexities of state acceptance and lay out the steps for determining which states you can conduct hybrid closings and eClosings in.
-By first laying out the components that are needed for digital closings and then understanding where each of those components are accepted, you can successfully and easily unravel the complexities of state acceptance.
+In this post, we break down the complexities of state acceptance and lay out the steps for determining which states allow hybrid closings and eClosings in.
+By first laying out the components that are needed for digital closings and then understanding where each of those components are accepted, lenders can successfully and easily unravel the complexities of state acceptance.

 What are the components of hybrid closings?

-In a hybrid closing, some of the documents are electronically signed (eSigned) and some are wet signed.
+In a hybrid closing, some of the documents are electronically signed (eSigned) and some are wet signed (with a physical pen and paper).
 The borrower can either eSign documents before or during the closing appointment.
 Usually, lender or investor preferences dictate which documents are eSigned.

 Because hybrid closings are any combination of eSigned and wet-signed documents, there are a variety of hybrid closings.
-Before determining if a state accepts digital closings, you need to know what types of hybrid closings you want to do.
+Before determining if a state accepts digital closings, it’s important to know the types of hybrid closings.

 All hybrid closings generally include eSigning.
-From there, you can add on an electronic note (eNote), electronic notarization (eNotarization), or electronic recording (eRecording).
+From there, lenders can add on an electronic note (eNote), electronic notarization (eNotarization), or electronic recording (eRecording).
 There are three common types of hybrid closings:

 - A hybrid closing that includes eSigning, a paper note, and ink notarization